 (ii) any reasons why the provisional liquidator’s remuneration should be determined before the determination of the winding-up proceeding.

-(8) The affidavit must also provide evidence of the matters mentioned in the Corporations Act section 473(10) —
+(8) The affidavit must also provide evidence of the matters mentioned in the Insolvency Practice Schedule section 60-12 —

 (a) to the extent that they may be relevant to a provisional liquidator; and

-(b) as if references in that subsection to “liquidator” were references to “provisional liquidator”.
+(b) as if references in that subsection to “external administrator” were references to “provisional liquidator”.

 [Rule 9.3 amended: Gazette 12 Aug 2008 p.
-3541.]
+3541; SL 2021/121 r.
+25.]